-Doctors have a range of different treatment pathways that they can recommend to their patients, including pharmaceutical treatments, therapy and self-help.
+Doctors have a range of different treatments that they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy and self-help.

-And as you may already know, you can find many online articles describing techniques to help guys last longer.
+And as you may already know, you can find many online articles describing techniques to for lasting longer.
 There are also countless websites, shops and pharmacies selling a wide range of PE products.

 But what scientific evidence is there that any of the many different treatment options really make a difference?